tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 .. _`magic folder db`: filesystem_integration.rst#local-scanning-and-database

-[TODO: on Unix, what happens with reference to inotify events if we rename a file while it is open?
-Does the path for the ``CLOSE_WRITE`` event reflect the new name?]

 On Windows, file replacement can be implemented as a single call to the `ReplaceFileW`_ API (with the ``REPLACEFILE_IGNORE_MERGE_ERRORS`` flag).

-Similar to the Unix case, the `ReplaceFileW`_ operation will cause a change notification for ``foo`` [TODO: check which notifications we actually get].
+Similar to the Unix case, the `ReplaceFileW`_ operation will cause a change notification for ``foo``.
 The replaced ``foo`` has the same ``mtime`` as the replacement file, and so this notification will not trigger an unwanted upload.

 .. _`ReplaceFileW`: https://msdn.microsoft.com/en-us/library/windows/desktop/aa365512%28v=vs.85%29.aspx

 To determine whether this procedure adequately protects against data loss, we need to consider what happens if another process attempts to update ``foo``, for example by renaming ``foo.other`` to ``foo``.
-This differs between Windows and Unix.

-On Unix, we need to consider all possible interleavings between the operations performed by the Magic Folder client and the other process.
+This requires us to analyze all possible interleavings between the operations performed by the Magic Folder client and the other process.
 (Note that atomic operations on a directory are totally ordered.)
+The set of possible interleavings differs between Windows and Unix.

+On Unix, we have:

 * Interleaving A: the other process' rename precedes our rename in step 4b, and we get an ``IN_MOVED_TO`` event for its rename by